 The decision to use permanent birth control to create permanent infertility is only for women who are certain they no longer want to have children.
 Permanent contraception can be performed either surgically or non-surgically.

-The surgical procedure for women is known as tubal sterilization, a procedure that sterilizes a woman by preventing an egg from traveling to the uterus and blocking sperm from entering the fallopian tube.
+The surgical procedure for women is known as tubal sterilization (also referred to as tubal ligation), a procedure that sterilizes a woman by preventing an egg from traveling to the uterus and blocking sperm from entering the fallopian tube.
 Additionally, your partner can undergo a vasectomy.
 A vasectomy involves a small incision to your partner’s scrotum and tying the vas deferens tubes with permanent sutures.
 This procedure prevents sperm from entering your partner’s semen.

 The alternative to a surgical procedure is hysteroscopic sterilization.
 Soft inserts are placed inside the fallopian tubes and scar tissue grows into the insert.
 This prevents conception by creating a barrier that blocks sperm from reaching the egg.
 The method also is known by the brand name Essure, which can be performed in a physician’s office without anesthesia and as an outpatient surgery.
 Recovery time for Essure is 1-2 days at most.
 You can return to your normal, daily activities following the procedure.